Laugusti/stuff/README.md

-This repository will contain unorganized files
+This repository will contain various files and scripts